datasci-osu/dsosuk8s/charts/drive/v0.8/app-readme.md

 volume type, due to this issue: https://github.com/kubernetes/kubernetes/issues/44528).

 *Warning*: In it's current configuration, "deleting" a drive application will *not* also remove the associated PVC and PV, for safety.
 That needs to be done separately.
-In the Rancher UI, navigate to the cluster (not any project within), then Storage -> Persistent Volumes.
+In the Rancher UI, in the project where the volume was created, navigate to Resources ->
+Workloads, and select the Volumes tab.
 They can be deleted from there.
+(They will be stuck in "Removing" state until the app itself is deleted; if any other applications (like jupyter users) are accessing the drive, then the behavior is unknown yet.)